 Expert insight events can take many forms, such as seminars, workshops or classes.
 You can host a breakfast series, lunch & learn series or evening gatherings complete with hors d’oeuvres.
 The best days of the week for hosting an educational event are typically Tuesdays and Wednesdays.
 People tend to be focused on getting a lot of work done on Mondays, and their minds are turning towards the weekend and personal time later in the week.
 The middle of the week is where the action is for effective lead generation!

 Another useful type of event for your law firm to host is a trade show or conference tie-in.
 The idea here is to leverage the targeted audience already generated by a large event and to then attract a certain percentage of the attendees to come to your event.

-The key for success with this approach is to target the right trade show or conference.
+The key for success with this approach is to target the right trade show or conference, along with the right promotional material, for law firms business cards should do, as well as eye-capturing imagery or trade show banner advertising your firm and brand.
 You want to find large events filled with attendees who represent your target audience.
 For the IP protection law firm, you may target technology industry conferences, where you know that many of the attending companies have large portfolios of trademarks and patents.
 For the real estate law firm, you may target home shows, mortgage industry conferences or events for realtors, depending on the specific audience segment with whom you want to connect.